 (O mankind, We have created you from a male and a female, and made you into nations and tribes so that you may recognize one another.
 Indeed, the most noble of you before Allah is the most righteous among you.
 Indeed, Allah is All-Knowing, All-Aware.).{49/13}

-10- A creator knows his creation
+10- The creator knows His creation

-Allah (the creator) gives in the Quran some hints about some signs in the universe none could know but the creator who created it and knows its secret.
-Some of these were only discovered recently while it was revealed to prophet Mohammad peace be upon him for more than 1400 years.
+Allah (the creator) gives in the Quran some hints about some signs in the universe, none could know but the One who created it and knows its secret.
+Some of these were only discovered recently though it was revealed to prophet Mohammad peace be upon him more than 1400 years ago.
 Only some are mentioned here:

 (We will show them Our signs in the universe and in their own selves, until it becomes clear to them that this [Qur’an] is the truth.
 Is it not enough that your Lord is a Witness over all things?) ** (Indeed, they are in doubt concerning the meeting with their Lord; He truly encompasses all things.) {41/53-54}